 Do nail strengtheners work?

-Yes, but you have to use them correctly so that the nail can actually absorb the nutrient.
+Yes, according to nail artists, but you have to use them correctly so that the nail can actually absorb the nutrient.
 “Clean the nail with antibacterial soap, wipe it with alcohol to balance the pH level, then apply the nail strengthener,” says Elle.

 Does a nail strengthener help nails grow?